 The first step in any domestic violence situation is to secure personal safety and call the police if you are in immediate danger.
 Once a party obtains an order of protection, they should file it with their local police, and keep copies for themselves.

 Some permanent orders of protection may prohibit all contact and communication from the respondent to the protected party.
 When a respondent violates the terms of a protective order, they may face arrest and incarceration.
-A skilled lawyer in Albany could provide guidance when an offender violates an order of protection.
+A skilled order of protection lawyer in Albany could provide guidance when an offender violates one of these orders.

-Contact an Albany Attorney for Help with Protective Orders
+Contact an Albany Protective Order Attorney for Help

 Violence in the home can potentially lead to harm and trauma for the entire family.
 If you are suffering from domestic violence, do not hesitate to reach out to our firm.
 We can help file for orders of protection in Albany or offer legal advocacy if the respondent violates the terms of an order already in place.
 The courts and police are here to protect you and your family, and we are here to help you navigate this frightening situation.
 Know that you are not alone, and call us today for immediate legal assistance.